Cesar Sayoc Jr. Pictures: Viral Photos Show Bombing Suspect’s Truck Covered In Trump Bumper Stickers

-Cesar Sayoc Jr. has been arrested for allegedly mailing bombs to top Democrats, and now viral pictures of the Florida man’s truck appear to show a devotion to Donald Trump.
+Cesar Sayoc Jr. has been arrested for allegedly mailing bombs to top Democrats, and now viral pictures of the Florida man’s truck appear to show a devotion to Donald Trump — and a hatred of the media.

-The 56-year-old was arrested Friday by police for a series of bombs sent by mail to top Democrats, including Barack Obama and Bill and Hillary Clinton.
+The 56-year-old was arrested Friday by police for allegedly sending a series of bombs sent by mail to top Democrats, including Barack Obama and Bill and Hillary Clinton.
 As NBC News reported, the arrest came just hours after another bomb was found sent to Senator Cory Booker.
-All of the targets of the attempted bombings — including the New York offices of CNN — were sent to frequent targets of Donald Trump.
+All of the targets of the attempted bombings — including the New York offices of CNN — were frequent critics of Donald Trump.

 The arrest of Cesar Sayoc Jr. has sent many trying to find details about the alleged bomber, including pictures of him.
-Aside from a mughshot of the 56-year-old released on Friday, another pictures shared in news reports could offer a clue about his motives — a white van with the windows completely plastered in bumper stickers, many expressing devotion to Donald Trump.
+Aside from a mughshot of the 56-year-old that was released on Friday, another picture shared in news reports could offer a clue as to his motives — a white van with the windows completely plastered in right-wing bumper stickers, many expressing devotion to Donald Trump.

 One of the pictures on a side window of Sayoc’s van appeared to show a picture of Donald Trump’s face inserted into the presidential seal.
 Law enforcement officials described the van as being covered with “right-wing paraphernalia.”